Shivproj/transcriber/readme.md

-Hi there here is the transcriber proj will add stuff later
+Hi there here is THE TRANSCRIBER
-* Run this using `fastapi dev main.py` and acccess localhost/docs
-* Alt - use `uvicorn src.main:app --reload`
+On one terminal run `streamlit run main.py` and the other , run `cd src && uvicorn main:app --host 127.0.0.1 --port 7400 --reload`